Find Affordable College Courses

 undefined

-About 59% of those who receive a bachelor's degree in chemistry at UCONN are white.
+About 55% of those who receive a bachelor's degree in chemistry at UCONN are white.
 This is above average for this degree on the nationwide level.
+Prospective students may be interested in knowing that this school graduates 2% more racial-ethnic minorities in its chemistry bachelor's program than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from University of Connecticut with a bachelor's in chemistry.